 The terms and requirements for this kind of visa are often not published on the Italian Consulate’s websites.

 In general, the conditions are more favorable than any other visa, the process is free of charge and shorter.
 The documents to attach to the application may vary from Consulate to Consulate.

 In general, this is what the Italian Consulates require:

 - application form filled in with your data (download here)

 1 photo in ICAO format (4.0 x 3.5 cm, color photo with white background, taken within the last 6 months).

 - Proof of family relation, e.g. official marriage record.
 The record must be in full format (i.e. including the names of the parents of each spouse or parents, for birth certificates), legalized/apostilled and translated into Italian.
 Marriage records must be issued less than 6 months before.
 That is a requirement, in case the Italian citizen did not register the concerned vital record in Italy as yet (at the municipality in which he is a resident or, if not residing in Italy, at the municipality of Rome);

 - Invitation letter signed by the Italian citizen (Dichiarazione di ospitalità, download here)

-your passport + 2 copies (the passport must be valid for at least 3 months after planned departure date from Schengen area and was issued less than 10 years before.
+your passport + 2 copies (the passport must be valid for at least 3 months after the planned departure date from the Schengen area and was issued less than 10 years before.
 Passport must have at least two blank and unmarked visa pages)